 Canale’ di Tenno, Trentino – 2.00 pm – 6.00 pm, 26th December 2018.
 Enjoy a traditional Living Nativity in the medieval Canale’ di Tenno which is recognised as one of Italy’s most beautiful villages.
 Follow the procession along the cobbled streets and listen to traditional bagpipes and sweet Christmas carols.
 Click here for more information.
 You can combine it with the Procession of Shepherds to be held in Canale’ di Tenno on Christmas Eve (see the Other category below).

-Cittadella, Veneto – TBC (usually held on the second weekend of December).
+Cittadella, Veneto – 8th and 9th December 2018.
 The Living Nativity is staged on the huge defensive wall surrounding the medieval town of Cittadella.
 Read more about the wall and how you can walk it in point 10 here.

 Creazzo, Veneto – TBC (usually held on the second Sunday of December).